Uberith/CalWEP-Demographic-Website/README.md

 Configuration
 - API base:
   - Frontend reads from `<meta name="api-base">` in `index.html`.
-  - `dev-server.js` injects/re-writes this tag to the dev origin for local proxying.
-  - For production, keep it set to `https://api.calwep.org`.
+  - Both dev and prod use `https://api.calwep.org` for app endpoints.
 - Keys and secrets:
   - `config.js` holds frontend config like `GOOGLE_MAPS_KEY`.
   - Do not commit real secrets.
 Prefer environment variables and server-side injection in production.